Grab a bargain with the best charcoal grill under £100

 Best BBQ under £100 for gatherings

-A little different from other BBQs that have lids, this party BBQ comes with chrome-plated
+A little different from other BBQs that have lids, this open "party" BBQ from Argos comes with two chrome-plated, adjustable cooking grills that can be used for direct and indirect cooking, or for keeping cooked food warm.

 Pros